NativeScript/NativeScript/DevelopmentWorkflow.md

 ## Running the Test App

 The test app is an ordinary NativeScript app that logs the test results as it go.
-After the [initial setup](#initial-setup) ypu can run the tests with:
+After the [initial setup](#initial-setup) you can run the tests with:

 ```
-# Make sure typescript is transpiled
+# Make sure TypeScript is transpiled
 tsc

 # Run the app